cgnorthcutt/benchmarking-keras-pytorch/README.md

-# Benchmarking of Keras and PyTorch Pre-Trained Models
+# Benchmarking Keras and PyTorch Pre-Trained Models

 Benchmarks for **every** pre-trained model in PyTorch and Keras-Tensorflow.
 Benchmarks are reproducible.